Updated: Mar 14

 It is an interesting fact that throughout life you meet certain people, and you seem to just simply click with them.
 That is how I found Walter and the shame of it all, is that we did not have time to allow the friendship to develop further.
 But I knew in my heart it was developing towards a long-term friendship.

 I am not too sure of what happened at Mission beach where he and Isobel were holidaying.
 But I have been told, that his boat “Sommer Breeze” broke away from its mooring and was drifting away, so Wally, who would of course not like that, and just like not giving up on a tennis ball, just out of reach, he swam after the boat.
-I am told he was not a strong swimmer and got caught in a rip and drowned.
+Walter was very confident in the water as he was into snorkelling and scuba diving and not just snow skiing.
+However, the tides in North Queensland are very high and come in and go out like a tidal wave and he got caught in a rip and drowned.
 Paul MacKenzie had received some photos earlier in the week from Wally.
 See below.
 Thank you, Paul, for sharing.

 The first contact I had with Walter was him having a dig at me about the photo on my email when I first took over the running of the Toowong Tennis Old Dogs.
 But that was Walter, he would say what he thought.
 If you did not like it, it was your problem.
 But as time went on, I found Walter to be this fun-loving guy who just loved to have a dig at you.
 He was very much into exercise and loved his boxing sessions that occurred in the morning before tennis in the afternoon.
 So, he would always come up to me and tell me he was ready for any trouble with me on the court and would sit me on my arse with his 3-punch combination if I tried anything.
 We would spar up to each other with big smiles on both our faces.